python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6a_for_loops.md

 # Hint: There are two ways to do this.
 #
 #   One approach uses a `for` loop, and would resemble this:
-#   (Note that you should replace the "???" with actual code)
+#   (Note: you should replace the "???" with actual code)
 #
 #       howmany = int(input("How many times would you like to print Hello? "))
 #       for i in range(???):